provenance-io/provenance/x/msgfees/spec/01_concepts.md

 --fees 382199010nhash,99usd.example
 ```

-## Additional Fee Assessed in Base Denom i.e nhash
+## Additional Fee Assessed in Base Denom i.e vspn

-To preserve backwards compatibility of all invokes, clients continue accepting fees in sdk.Coins `type Coins []Coin`, and because the code needs to distinguish between base fee and additional fee, the msgfees module introduces an additional param, described in [params documentation](06_params.md), called `DefaultFloorGasPrice` to differentiate between base fee and additional fee when additional fee is in same denom as default base denom i.e nhash.
+To preserve backwards compatibility of all invokes, clients continue accepting fees in sdk.Coins `type Coins []Coin`, and because the code needs to distinguish between base fee and additional fee, the msgfees module introduces an additional param, described in [params documentation](06_params.md), called `DefaultFloorGasPrice` to differentiate between base fee and additional fee when additional fee is in same denom as default base denom i.e vspn.

 This fee is charged initially by the antehandler, if any excess fee is left, once additional fee are paid, that's collected
 at the end of the Tx also(same as current behavior)